Punctured logarithmic maps: The stack of punctured maps

 \section{The stack of punctured maps}

-Throughout this section we fix as the target a morphism $X \to B$ locally of finite type between separated, locally noetherian fs logarithmic schemes over $\kk$, with $\cM_X$ Zariski.
-We assume futher that $X$ is connected.
-We write $\cX= B\times_{\cA_B} \cA_X$ for the associated relative Artin fan.
+Throughout this section we fix as the target a morphism $X \to B$ locally of finite type between separated, locally noetherian fs logarithmic schemes over $\kk$.
+We assume further that $X$ is connected {and that $X\arr B$ fits into a commmutative diagram

+with strict horizontal arrows, $\cA_B$ the Artin fan of $B$, and $\cA_X$ an Artin fan representable over $\Log$ or over $\Log^1$.
+If $X$ has a Zariski log structure and $X\arr B$ is log smooth then \cite[Prop.\,2.8]{decomposition} shows that we can take the Artin fan of $X$ for $\cA_X$, which is representable over $\Log$ by definition.
+In general, \cite[Cor.\,3.3.5]{ACMW} provides the desired diagram with $\cA_X$ representable over $\Log^1$.\footnote{{The representability assumption is used in the proof of Lemma~\ref{Lem: technical properties of cX->B}.}} We define